What is the MDURATION Function?

 - Any of the given argument is non-numeric.

-- When any or one of the given settlement or maturity dates are invalid MS Excel dates.
+- Any of the given settlement or maturity dates are invalid MS Excel dates.